camroybal/greywrite/content/index.md

 Here are a few places at the entrance to my forest you can explore.

 - [[The Footpath in]] - Observations and catalogue of quotes or writing that I find interesting.
-- [[Paths Behind]] - Lessons I have learned and musing over the past.
+- [[Paths]] - Lessons I have learned and musing over the past.
 This will include past accomplishments and failures.
 Though not strictly *behind*, this will also include things I have built or I am working on.
-- [[Library]] - A list of books I am either reading, have read, or want to read.
+- [[Books|Reading Nook]] - A list of books I am either reading, have read, or want to read.
 Some of them will have reviews and observations, some wont.
 It depends.

 ```poetry
 -Cam